phanturne/webex_ai_assistant/README.md

 # Webex AI Speech Assistant Prototype

-This is a nonfunctional prototype of a Webex AI speech assistant.
-It is built using Next.js and Tailwind CSS.
+This is a nonfunctional prototype of a Webex AI speech assistant for 2024 Catalyst HackAIthon @ Cisco.

 ## Core Ideas